awsaavedra/awsaavedra.github.io/content/documentation.md

 6. Philosophers: Bertrand Russell, Godel, Ed Witten works on political science, John Maynard Keynes, John Stuart Mill
     1. Principa Mathematica by Bertrand Russell
     2. Free Thought and Official Propaganda by Bertrand Russell
+7. The Open Society and Its Enemies by Karl Popper

 ## 15. Resource Allocation: Time, Capital, attention, and more